teyteymey/Portfolio-website/README.md

 The purpose is to have my own website hosted under my website, tatianameyer.dev.
 For now, I decided to reuse a very well done and mantained repo to ease the development experience (and time) while being able to update the code as I needed.
 And I think it worked out great.

 Now that you made it here, look around and enjoy!
-And all credits to the original repo, 5/7.
+And all credit to the original repo.